ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Trace Flag: 8032**<br />
 Function: Alters cache limit settings<br />
-**WARNING: Trace flag 8032 can cause poor performance if large caches make less memory available for other memory consumers, such as the buffer pool.**<br />
+**Warning: Trace flag 8032 can cause poor performance if large caches make less memory available for other memory consumers, such as the buffer pool.**<br />
 Link: [MSDN ms188396]<br />
 Scope: global only

 **Trace Flag: 8033**<br />
 Function: Alters cache limit settings<br />
-Warning: SQL 9 - Disable the reporting of CPU Drift errors in the SQL Server error log like time stamp counter of CPU on scheduler id 1 is not synchronized with other CPUs.<br />
+**Warning: SQL 9 - Disable the reporting of CPU Drift errors in the SQL Server error log like time stamp counter of CPU on scheduler id 1 is not synchronized with other CPUs.**<br />
 Link: None